AnyBody/anybody-tutorial/A_Getting_started_modeling/lesson4.rst

-Obviously holding the leg out in the air like that without the support of a pedal spring and holding up the weight of the pedal as well requires about slightly less than from about 9% to 6% of the leg’s strength.
+Obviously holding the leg out in the air like that without the support of a pedal spring and holding up the weight of the pedal as well requires about 6% to 9% of the leg’s strength.

 Now, let us study the effect of spring stiffness.
 In "Environment.any", we change the spring stiffness: